brucelin1218/CalHacks4.0/README.md

-## Meet Brudencar, the CalHacks4.0 Project.
+## Meet Brudencar, a CalHacks4.0 Project.

 We created a chatbot that learned from its conversations with people and offered new ways to interact with the world.

-## Small Talk
+### Small Talk

-Brudencar keeps enriching its responses better based on the conversations it has.
+Brudencar continually enriches its responses based on the conversations it has with users.

-## Summarize the news
+### Summarize the News

 By asking the keywords like "about," "news," "on," and "regarding," Brudencar returns the summary of the lastest news to you.

-## More Features
+### More Features

-We are making this chatbot more entertained.
-There will be more features added on.
+Brudencar is an ongoing project.
+Our goal is to continue updating Brudencar to be more entertaining and functional.
+More features are to come!

-## To Start
+## Get Started

 To start the program, `node index`